ergosteur/ergo-ansible-playbooks/wordpress-nginx_debian/README.md

 3. php-fpm -> php5-fpm
 4. config file locations for php5-fpm, nginx
 5. socket location for php5-fpm
+6. add php5-ldap and php5-gd

+Playbook needs to be updated to add nginx official stable repo to get nginx 1.10

 These playbooks deploy a simple all-in-one configuration of the popular WordPress blogging platform and CMS, frontend by the Nginx web server and the